tidepool-org/hub/README.md

 hub
 ===

+** This repository has been deprecated.
+You can find up-to-date information at https://developer.tidepool.org/. **

+---
 Central storage for Tidepool planning and issue tracking.

 This repository exists to provide a central place where we can put public items related to planning and execution of Tidepool projects.
 We do this because trying to manage a couple of dozen repositories individually will get a little bit too crazy.